Get your ovens ready, because I’ve joined a bunch of my gluten-free bloggers friends for a little Virtual Gluten-free Cookie Exchange.

 Of course, after Xander was diagnosed with food allergies, I wasn’t sure if we’d ever be able to have them in our home again, but after a few little changes to the recipe, we get to keep the tradition going and still enjoy our family’s shortbread Snowball Cookies.
 Trust me when I say that these Gluten-free cookies are just as amazing as the regular version!
 They are not only perfect for our family Christmas, they are also an amazing little treat to give as a gift, bring to the next holiday party or make at your next cookie exchanges.

 Speaking of cookie exchange, remember I mentioned earlier that I’ve joined with a bunch of my gluten-free blogger friends for a Virtual Gluten-free Cookie Exchange?
 Well here’s the details you don’t want to miss!

-And here’s the full, delicious round-up of the rest of our Virtual Gluten-free Cookie Swap!
+Here’s the full, delicious round-up from our Virtual Gluten-free Cookie Swap!
 I hope you check out all these amazing ladies and their yummy blogs…..I honestly cannot wait to add these treats to our holiday baking list as well.

 Check out all 12 recipes, listed in the order they appear in the photo, left to right, row by row: